jonhteper/minos/minos_system.md

 ## Authorization policies

 Minos proposes three types of authorization, by means of the `resource` owner, by means of membership of a specific `group` and on demand.
-Resources can have an unlimited number of authorization policies, so it is recommended to be specific with the permissions granted to the `agent` and the duration of those permissions.
+Resources can have an unlimited number of authorization policies, so it is recommended to be specific with the permissions granted to the `actor` and the duration of those permissions.

 ### By owner

-Intended for all those `resources` that effectively have an owner, it is intended to verify that the `agent` is the owner of the `resource`.
+Intended for all those `resources` that effectively have an owner, it is intended to verify that the `actor` is the owner of the `resource`.

 ### By group

-A white list with the identifiers of the groups to which the agent can belong to obtain the authorization.
+A white list with the identifiers of the groups to which the actor can belong to obtain the authorization.

 ### Custom